-SCHOOL COUNSELING (SC): Each applicant must identify three school sites along with site supervisor information on the application for enrollment in a field experience.
+PROFFESSIONAL SCHOOL COUNSELING (PSC): Each applicant must identify three school sites along with site supervisor information on the application for enrollment in a field experience.
 Upon agreement by the faculty, a ranking of sites is determined and the SC Field Experience Coordinator then proceeds with the placement process.
 Once an agreement is reached for placement, the SC Field Experience Coordinator then contacts the appropriate person at the individual school and/or district level to arrange an interview for the student.
 The purpose of the interview is for both parties to evaluate the potential for an excellent placement.
 The site supervisor must be a licensed school counselor with a minimum of 2 years' experience in school counseling.
 If both parties indicate agreement, the Field Placement Coordinator then authorizes the placement.
-Some sites require a background check at the student's expense before agreeing to placement.